-A properly conducted risk analysis on the Get Transcript services would have discovered that the service needed level three identity proofing assurance before issuing credentials.
-Level three identity proofing for non-in-person access requires verifying identity and address by confirming that a holder has a valid government ID (drivers license or passport number) matching the identity asserted by the applicant, and confirm the user address with at least one financial or utility account (e.g., checking account, savings account, utility account, loan, or credit card).
+A properly conducted risk analysis on the Get Transcript services would have discovered that the service needed Level 3 identity proofing assurance before issuing credentials.
+Level 3 identity proofing for non-in-person access requires verifying identity and address by confirming that a holder has a valid government ID (drivers license or passport number) matching the identity asserted by the applicant, and confirm the user address with at least one financial or utility account (e.g., checking account, savings account, utility account, loan, or credit card).

 Where the record(s) indicate an electronic address (e.g., voicemail, email, or SMS), consistent with information provided by the user attempting the login, the IRS should have confirmed the ability of the user to receive messages at that address using a limited-duration (24 hours maximum, 30 minutes preferred) onetime-password mechanism.

 If there were no electronic addresses indicated in the records that match the identity asserted by the user, the IRS should have used the physical address known by the IRS (e.g., the taxpayer’s last known address—not an address provided by the user) to send a onetime password with a 7-day time limit in which the user could use to set their credentials in the Get Transcript service.
 A note accompanying the onetime password should have warned the individual that the Get Transcript service was being accessed and to call a specified phone number ASAP if it wasn’t their doing.
 It is only slightly ironic that the IRS requires physical proof—with a confirmation from a postal service agency—before they accept a physical address change.